polkachu/ethereum2-validator/README.md

 1. Download the deposit key generator from https://github.com/ethereum/eth2.0-deposit-cli/releases.
 And generate keys.
 All security measures apply here.

 ```
-./deposit new-mnemonic --num_validators <numberofvalidators> --mnemonic_language=english --chain pyrmont
+./deposit new-mnemonic --num_validators <numberofvalidators> --mnemonic_language=english --chain {{ pyrmont or mainnet }}
 ```

 2. Copy the key files to the validator server using command like this.
-I assume the ubuntu user here:

 ```
-scp -r -P 22 ~/local-path/validator_keys user@remote-server:/home/ubuntu
+scp -r -P 22 ~/local-path/validator_keys user@remote-server:remote-path
 ```

-3. On the remote server, run command:
+3. On the remote server, run the command to put the validator keys into a folder that Lighthouse clinet can use.

 ```
 lighthouse --network {{ pyrmont or mainnet }} account validator import --directory /home/ubuntu/validator_keys --datadir /var/lib/lighthouse